-Malcolm Atkin, BA, FSA, MCIFA, is a retired professional archaeologist with a long-standing iinterest in military history, perhaps best known for his publications on the English Civil War.
+Malcolm Atkin, BA, FSA, MCIFA, is a retired professional archaeologist with a long-standing iinterest in military history, perhaps best known until recently for his publications on the English Civil War.
 He was County Archaeologist for Worcestershire from 1993 - 2009, during which time he served as representative of local government archaeologists on the Steering Committee of the national Defence of Britain Project.
 In Worcestershire, an enthusiastic volunteer project was established under the wing of the County Archaeology Service and continues as the Defence of Worcestershire project.

 Since 2009, when the progression of MS both obliged an early retirement from work and ended his career as a musketeer with the Fairfax Battalia of the English Civil War Society, Malcolm has been carrying out research on the local Home Guard of WW1 with Mick Wilks and on the development of a British Resistance during WW2.
 It has only been possible due to the support of his wife, Susanne, and the services of Lee Richards of ARCRE, which brings all of the resources of The National Archives to one's sofa!

 In 2015 his new appraisal of the role of the Auxiliary Units was published as part of the first comprehensive survey of the plans for clandestine warfare following any Nazi invasion in WW2 (Fighting Nazi Occupation: British Resistance 1939 - 45, Pen & Sword Books, 2015).
 This led to a publication of the work of Section D of the Secret Intelligence Service (SIS) across Europe (Section D for Destruction: forerunner of SOE, Pen & Sword Books, 2017).
 See www.mwatkin.com for further details.